olibob/vagrantdocker/Readme.md

 #### Users folder mapping

 This is MacOS X specific and needed to be able to map local folder(s) to Volume(s) in docker.
+(Under Windows 7, this would map C:\Users to /Users)

 ```
 config.vm.synced_folder "/Users", "/Users"